Do bonds have more fun?

 If you want to follow just one bond to get a sense of interest rates, use the 10-year US Treasury bond:

-- It’s widely traded, closely tracked, and reported in the media.
+- It’s widely traded and reported in the media.

 - Home mortgage rates are loosely tied to it.